 Four social areas with tables are available in the vicinity of the barbecues and pizza ovens.
 The barbecue and picnic areas overlook the playscape to the east.
 Other tables are spread throughout the playscape so that parents can keep an eye on their children at play.

-Two barbecue pavilions are available to be booked and reserved for public use, between 7 am - 9 pm (during daylight savings) and 7 am - 4 pm (non-daylight savings periods).
-The minimum booking time is two hours, with a cost of $20 per hour.
+Two barbecue pavilions, Savige Pavillion and Gellibrand Pavillion, are available to be booked and reserved for public use, between 8am to 9pm (during daylight savings) and 8am to 4pm (non-daylight savings periods).
+The minimum booking time is two hours.

 Uncovered barbecue sites remain available for use without a booking or fee.

-The two wood-fired ovens are for the use of everyone in Hobart, from community groups and organisations to small gatherings of families or friends.
-Whether you’re making bread, pizza or something even more adventurous, a wood-fired oven, reaching temperatures of up to 400°C, is a unique way to cook.
+Two wood-fired ovens are available for use at Legacy Park, from community groups and organisations to small gatherings of families and friends.
+Whether you're making bread, pizza or something more adventurous, a wood-fired oven, reaching temperatures of up to 500°C, is a unique way to cook.

-The wood-fired ovens are fired up every second Sunday for free community use.
-An expert Oven Coordinator is on hand to help.
+Community Bake Days are held every second Sunday, when the wood-fired ovens are fired up for free community use and an expert Oven Coordinators are on hand to help.